 Set the scene at home and have the family run through a practice dinner as if you’re at your restaurant of choice.
 Include everything from background music to cutlery.

-- Discuss what the restaurant will look and sounds like.
+- Discuss what the restaurant will look and sound like.

 - Create a menu for your child to order from.

-- Explain the process of choosing your food and then waiting for it to be prepared for you
+- Explain the process of choosing food and then waiting for it to be prepared and served.

 - Don’t forget to include what can happen if the food is served incorrectly and has to be returned.